xeitojs/xeito.dev/docs/essentials/template-syntax.md

 ## Attribute and Property Bindings

-Xeito supports attribute and property bindings for all HTML elements and components, this means that you can bind any property or attribute of an element/component to a property/variable/method of your component class.
+Attribute and property bindings are supported out of the box, this means that you can bind any property or attribute of an component to a property or method of your component class.
 (Note that attributes are always strings, while properties can be any type of value).

 You can bind data to an attribute like this: